-Robby Stephany Smith is the National Security Advisor for Coalition for a Prosperous America.
+Robby Stephany Saunders is Vice President of National Security Policy and Strategy for Coalition for a Prosperous America.
 Robby helps to develop innovative and comprehensive strategies to achieve CPA member objectives that touch on national security issues, namely U.S. government interactions with the Chinese Government and PRC incorporated entities.
 She works on policy strategies to challenge a foundational element of the Chinese Communist Party’s (CCP) ability to govern and even exist: the unfettered access of Chinese companies to hundreds of billions of dollars or more attracted by selling and trading their securities (i.e., stocks and bonds) in our capital markets.
 Robby’s work further pushes back against Chinese companies’ ability to engage in trade with, and acquire strategic technology from, the U.S.

 She was most recently a senior advisor for the U.S. Ambassador to the UN, coordinating on a variety of issues with the interagency out of the Washington, DC office and leading on malign influence issues in international organizations.
 Robby was formerly on Capitol Hill for five and a half years, serving in the House as legislative director and on the staff in the personal office of the former Chairman of the House Financial Services Committee, as well as in the Senate as military legislative assistant for a U.S. Senator.
 She also staffed him while he served on the Senate Armed Services Committee.
 Robby also spent time working for an education focused nonprofit, assisting in training Hill staff in floor procedure.